DivanDesign/EvolutionCMS.snippets.ddStringTools/README.md

 #### Typographer

 * `tools->typographer`
-	* Desctription: Typography text using EvolutionCMS.snippets.ddtypograph.
+	* Desctription: Typography text using EvolutionCMS.snippets.ddTypograph.
-		Parameters have to be passed to EvolutionCMS.snippets.ddtypograph.
+		Parameters have to be passed to EvolutionCMS.snippets.ddTypograph.
 		More info in its [documentation](https://code.divandesign.biz/modx/ddtypograph).
 	* Valid values:
-		* `boolean` — if you need to typography with default params, you can just pass `true`
+		* `boolean` — if you need to typography with default params, just pass `true`
 		* `object` — or an object with parameters (see below)
 	* Default value: `false`